 The purpose of the project is to maintain a vital link in the regional and national transportation network by providing an improved Hudson River crossing between Rockland and Westchester Counties.
 The existing bridge was built in 1955 and now serves more than 134,000 vehicles per day.
 While safe to the traveling public, the bridge does not meet current standards for its design or traffic operations.
-The Tappan Zee Hudson River Crossing Project would address the structural, operational, mobility, safety, and security limitations and deficiencies of the existing Tappan Zee Bridge.
+The project would correct structural, operational, mobility, safety, and security limitations and deficiencies of the existing Tappan Zee Bridge.